"They did great": Cyril Ramaphosa toasts to SA Olympic success, locals go beserk

 Rest of Mzansi goes berserk

-Spirited Mzansi patriots joined Ramaphosa in congratulating the fast mean — now officially the second-fastest quartet in the world.
+Spirited Mzansi patriots joined Ramaphosa in congratulating the fast men — now officially the second-fastest quartet in the world.

 The podium finish added to SA's overall tally of five medals — one gold, two silver and two bronze — at the 2024 Games.